Ways to Get Involved

 Tools for Private Landowners, Non-Federal Landowners, States and Tribes

 It is estimated that two-thirds of our nation's lands are privately owned.
 The U.S. Fish and Wildlife Service recognizes that the key to ensuring healthy fish, wildlife, plants, and their habitats rests in the hands of private landowners.
-You can learn more about the federal-level Partners for Fish and Wildlife Program HERE.
+Learn more about the Partners for Fish and Wildlife Program.

 The U.S. Fish and Wildlife Service recognizes the importance of working with partners in the community through building relationships that will help conserve fish, wildlife, plants, and their habitats.
 Our outreach program serves to link the work of the USFWS to the community, and helps connect people and nature by providing opportunities for citizens to become knowledgeable and active stewards.